-Looking ahead, the impact of COVID-19 on our business continues to evolve and be unpredictable.
+Looking ahead, the ongoing impact of COVID-19 on our business continues to evolve and be unpredictable.
 For example, to the extent the pandemic continues to disrupt economic activity globally we, like other businesses, are not immune to continued adverse impacts to our business, operations and financial results from prolonged decreases in advertising spend, changes in user behavior and preferences, credit deterioration and liquidity of our customers, depressed economic activity, or volatility in capital markets.
 The extent of the impact will depend on a number of factors, including the duration and severity of the pandemic; the uneven impact to certain industries; advances in testing, treatment and prevention; the macroeconomic impact of government measures to contain the spread of the virus and related government stimulus measures.
 To address the potential impact to our business, over the near-term, we continue to evaluate the pace of our investment plans, including, but not limited to, our hiring, investments in data centers, servers, network equipment, real estate and facilities, marketing and travel spending, as well as taking certain measures to support our customers, employees, and communities we operate in.
-The impact of COVID-19 and the extent of these measures we may implement could have a material impact on our financial results.
+At the same time, we believe the current environment is accelerating digital transformation and we remain focused on innovating and investing in the services we offer to consumers and businesses.
+For example, as it relates to Google Cloud, we continue to invest aggressively in our go-to-market capabilities, product development and technical infrastructure to support long term growth.
+The ongoing impact of COVID-19 and the extent of these measures we may implement could have a material impact on our financial results.
 Our past results may not be indicative of our future performance, and historical trends in our financial results may differ materially.